fairy-fun/chrysalis/private/docs/prose/a_guide_to_getting_started_writing_prose.md

 ```text
 What week does this prose belong to?
 ```

-The week establishes the top-level execution anchor for all downstream prose placement.
+The week is the root execution anchor for Book 1 prose traversal.

-The GPT MUST then verify the week exists in the live calendar runtime before continuing.
+The GPT MUST validate the requested week against the live runtime before any deeper hierarchy resolution occurs.

 The GPT MUST NOT:

 * assume the week exists
-* invent missing weeks
-* infer week placement
+* infer missing structure
+* fabricate hierarchy
+* continue to day resolution
+* continue to time resolution
-* skip directly to event targeting
+* continue to event targeting

-If the week cannot be resolved, prose execution must stop until calendar structure exists.
+* generate prose
+* create subevents

+until valid week resolution succeeds.

 Only after valid week resolution may the GPT continue to: